 ECMGA’s award winning monthly e-gardening newsletter is distributed electronically to over 1,200 recipients.
 Each month’s upcoming events, educational opportunities, and articles written by our members, are included to keep the public up to date and informed.
 Master Gardeners can be heard on both a daily and weekly segment on local radio station, KBEC, which reaches over 12,000 listeners in the surrounding area.
 Educational outreach is also achieved via a weekly newspaper article reaching over 33,000 readers.
 Monthly gardening and landscape information is published in a bi-monthly living magazine that has a print circulation of 30,000 readers and approximately 10,000 online readers.

 Master Gardeners teach classes at Waxahachie Lighthouse for Learning, a cooperative effort between Waxahachie ISD, Texas A&M Extension, Master Gardeners and other organizations and businesses in Ellis County.

 Volunteers participate in numerous events as another way of interacting with and being of service to the community: Waxahachie Gingerbread Trail and Public Garden Tour, 4th of July Parade, Midlothian Quilt Show, Ennis Bluebonnet Festival, and Ferris Earth Day.
 Our dedicated members can be found weekly at the Waxahachie Farmers Market passing out information and answering questions (April – October).

-Ellis County master gardeners maintain several public gardens that are enjoyed by the community: Waxahachie’s Horticulture Learning Center, Extension Office, and Butterfly Garden located on the Waxahachie Bike and Hike Trail, and also Ridgeview Park located in Midlothian.
+Ellis County master gardeners maintain several public gardens that are enjoyed by the community: Waxahachie’s Horticulture Learning Center, and Butterfly Garden located on the Waxahachie Bike and Hike Trail, and also Ridgeview Park located in Midlothian.

 Please come out and enjoy one of our many gardens!